-When I was planning my visit to Sydney to attend the Gunnas writing class I didn’t want to waste an opportunity to visit with some of the most wonderful Australian bloggers who live there.
+When I was planning my visit to Sydney to attend the Gunnas writing class John offered to drive me there.
+When I was in Sydney, I didn’t want to waste an opportunity to visit with some of the most wonderful Australian bloggers who live there.
 Through my blog I have met the most outstanding people and you all know who you are.
-Every time we plan to visit somewhere, I do my best to catch up.
+Every time I plan to visit somewhere, I do my best to catch up.

 Because Chinese New Year coincided with the writing class, Lorraine, Nagi and Celia couldn’t make dinner on Saturday night.
 We met them for breakfast on Sunday morning at Three Queens on King in Newtown .
 Charlie and Tania were free on that night but where to go?
 It had been years since I’d been to Sydney and it seemed nobody wanted to choose in case it was a crap meal.
 So I turned to Polkadot PR who are in Sydney and said we were coming down and did they have any restaurants that they could recommend.
 I didn’t want a free meal, only a darned good one, I told her.

 They recommended Downstairs Restaurant in Surry Hills.
 It wasn’t too difficult for everyone to get to and we decided to meet for drinks at the bar upstairs called The Hazy Rose.
 Charlie was on time and drummed her fingers on the table until we arrived and then she looked out the window to see Tania on the pavement.
 Finally, drinks in hand we toasted our friendship and passed gossip back and forth for 20 minutes.
 I apologise for the photos.
 The truth is, I was so excited to chat with Charlie and Tania that well, I didn’t compensate for the yellow overhead lights.